samtron1412/docs/soc/edu/learning.md

     + From the question to the answer, and vice versa
     + From the symbol to the definition, and vice versa

+### Spaced Repetition Technique

+- Divide the cards into categories
+    + Study every day
+    + Study every other day
+    + Once per week
+    + Once per two weeks
+    + Review before test
+- If you get the right answer of the card (both sides), the card graduates to the next category.
+    + If you get it wrong, the card goes straight to the first category, study every day.

 ## More effective in lectures